 Publish tariff and service level comparisons to measure progress and adapt strategies

-Open access on submarine cable landing stations
+Open access policies on on essential facilities such as; submarine cable landing stations, terrestrial and backbone infrastructure

 Non-discriminatory access to services across borders

-Open access on terrestrial infrastructure

-Remove licensing requirements for foreign networks that do not wish to provide local services
+Ease licensing requirements for out of country service providers that do not sell local services for instance only want to peer or transit

 Ease of access to wireless spectrum

-Develop national broadband policies

 Permissive legal environment for the development and hosting of content locally.

-Digital taxation policies should be flexible and innovative to spur growth of e-business which will have further ongoing benefit.

-Address issues relating to human resource

 Establish business conducive environment by having suppliers for infrastructural components in-country is critical to ensure active competition and quality of service that relate to service delivery.

 Standardised processes and guidelines for performing cross border interconnections in an open and transparent manner.

-We need to find systems and structures to address the issue of vandalism to protect infrastructural investments.
+Advocate for stiffer penalties to address the issue of vandalism to protect telecommunications infrastructure

+External Consultations

+The following proposals will require external consultations with the relevant ministries in region but not limited to the below;

+Digital taxation policies should be flexible and innovative to spur growth of e-business which will have further ongoing benefit.

+Address issues relating to shared human resources by regional operators*

-5.1.3 Establishing the Policy Framework Committee
+5.1.3 Establishing the SADC Policy and Regulatory Framework Committee

-During the workshop, the stakeholders/participants agreed to build on existing structures and establish the policy framework committee that will develop the Interconnection Policy Framework for the region.
-The main responsibilities of the Working Committee will include, but not limited to:
+During the workshop, the stakeholders/participants agreed to build on existing structures and ensure that the SADC Policy and Regulatory framework committee will develop the Policy Framework that will facilitate regional interconnection for the region.
+The main responsibilities of the SADC Policy and Regulatory Committee chaired by SADC Secretariat will include, but not limited to:

+Benchmarking of the national policy and regulations

+Status review of alignment with existing SADC model policies and regulations

-Identify the regional interconnection policy priorities
+Identify the policy priorities that will facilitate regional interconnection

-Formulate a regional interconnection policy framework based on the identified priorities to be implemented by all member states in the respective regional
+Formulate a regional cross-border interconnection policy framework based on the identified priorities to be implemented by all member states in the respective regional

-Formulate an implementation schedule
+Formulate an Action Plan

-Benchmarking of the national policy compliance with existing policies

-Identify the national and regional policy gaps
+Identify the national and regional policy and regulation gaps

-The Working Committee will consist of representatives from the following organizations ensure continuity.
-The Committee will comprise of;
+The SADC Policy and Regulatory Committee will consist of representatives from the following organizations to ensure continuity; SADC, CRASA, SATA, Ministries, Regulators, Operators and ISPs with African Union as the coordinator.

-Policy representatives from respective member states,

-Regional Regulatory Association representative,

-Regional Economic Community Representative,

-African Union Representative(s),

-Industry representative from the region

 5.1.4 The Minimum Criteria for Selecting ISPs that meet the definition of a regional Internet Carrier to be considered for the mentorship and capacity building program

 The proposed minimum criteria for selecting the ISPs to be considered for the mentorship and capacity building plan are as follows;

-The ISP must demonstrate a growing business for the last 3 financial years
+The ISP must demonstrate a growing business for the last 3 financial years and submit operational report and audited financials statements for the last 3 years

 The ISP must be licensed as per the member states regulatory requirements

-The ISP must provide a [pre-existing] strategic development plan demonstrating its plans grow to other regions/countries
+The ISP must provide a strategic development plan demonstrating its plans grow to other regions/countries

 The ISP should demonstrate that it has the internal capacity to cater for and grow organically beyond its environment.
 For instance, it should have existing scalable business systems and practices in place.

-The ISP must provide audited financials for the last 3 years